i6/ibg/appendices/b.rst

      :align: left

 |H|\eidi in the Forest is our first -- and simplest -- game.
 We describe it
-in three chapters: "Heidi: our first Inform game" on page 33, "Reviewing the basics" on page 49 and "Heidi revisited" on page 59.
+in three chapters: :doc:`/chapters/03`, :doc:`/chapters/04` and
+:doc:`/chapters/05`.
 Here is a run-time transcript, and then the original and extended source files.

 Transcript of play
 ==================